Reticulidia fungia

-Reticulidia fungia is a species of sea slug, a dorid nudibranch, a shell-less marine gastropod mollusk in the family Phyllidiidae.
+The Mushroom coral reticulidia (Reticulidia fungia) is a species of sea slug, a dorid nudibranch, a shell-less marine gastropod mollusk in the family Phyllidiidae.

 Description

-This species grows to a maximum length of 40 mm.
-Reticulidia fungia does not grow as large as Reticulidia halgerda.
-It also has broad-based ridges, those being fewer in number than those of Reticulidia halgerda.
+Reticulidia fungia grows to a maximum length of 40 mm.
+It does not grow as large as Reticulidia halgerda.
+Reticulidia fungia has broad-based ridges, those being fewer in number than those of Reticulidia halgerda.
 The base of these ridges have a fine, white border.
 The mantle margin is broad and blue-grey in colour.
 It has a single, black line around the side of its foot occurring slightly above its gills.

 Distribution

-Reticulidia fungia occurs in such areas as:
+Reticulidia fungia occurs in areas such as: